16 Clever Ways To Reuse & Upcycle Empty Gin Bottles

 I got this idea from the Isle of Raasay Distillery, which uses its beautiful gin bottles as water jugs all over its distillery, including in its on-site restaurant and hotel.

 The good news is that you don’t need to be an electrician to do this.
-You can easily buy fittings online to turn bottles into lamps.
+You can easily buy fittings online at Etsy to turn bottles into lamps.
 There are two different fittings available:

-• Bottle lamp kit – This fitting requires you to carefully drill a hole in the bottle, to feed through the power cable.
+- Bottle lamp kit – This fitting requires you to carefully drill a hole in the bottle to be able to feed through the power cable.

 Alternatively, you can buy one pre-made.
 Boozy Lights, which sells on Etsy, specialises in making stunning lamps, like the one pictured above, from used spirit bottles.

 If you’re looking for an easier way to make a lamp from your old bottle, then you can easily buy LED bottle light kits that don’t require a plug socket.
-John Lewis, for example, sells a USB rechargeable bottle light.
+Waterstones, for example, sells a USB rechargeable bottle light.

 As a table centrepiece, bottles from the same brand look great grouped together.
 But even just one bottle would add a pretty accent to your home.